pingcap/docs/grafana-tikv-dashboard.md

 - Scheduler stage total：The number of commands at each stage per second.
 There should not be lots of errors in a short time.
 - Scheduler writing bytes：The total written bytes of commands processed by each TiKV instance
-- Scheduler priority commands：The count of different priority commands
+- Scheduler priority commands：The count of different priority commands per second
-- Scheduler pending commands：The count of pending commands per TiKV instance
+- Scheduler pending commands：The count of pending commands per TiKV instance per second

 ![TiKV Dashboard - Scheduler metrics](/media/tikv-dashboard-scheduler.png)